 To have highly competent and confident employees at their jobs, you must ensure that you are providing adequate training for all new hires.
 Training should involve essential parts of the job, such as safety and responsibilities.
 Different jobs will have varied training required for them, and elevated positions will often require you to get more training to properly prepare people for new responsibilities or roles within the company.

-One of the most frustrating and time-consuming parts about starting a new job can sometimes have nothing to do with the actual work that you will be doing.
+One of the most frustrating and time-consuming parts about starting a new job can sometimes have nothing to do with the actual work that you will be doing but be more about the employee onboarding process.
 Many older businesses use outdated methods of providing and collecting onboarding documents for new employees.
-Vital information such as your personal info, direct deposit, and emergency contacts can sometimes take weeks to get processed in convoluted management systems.
-Suppose you want to make your business more efficient and figure out a better way of managing your staff.
+Vital information such as your personal info, direct deposit, and emergency contacts can sometimes take weeks to get processed in convoluted management systems Suppose you want to make your business more efficient and figure out a better way of managing your staff.
 In that case, you should look into some of the new systems to help you collect and distribute onboarding documents that have been developed in recent years.
 There can sometimes be hundreds of hours wasted over the years by having an inefficient onboarding system, making sure that your business is not unduly wasting money and time.

 Another essential thing that you need to monitor to make sure that your new employees feel confident and welcome in the workplace is the workplace culture.
 In some industries, there can be toxic work cultures, which result in employees feeling unsafe or unwelcome when at work.
 This is awful for not only the morale of your workers but also for the productivity of your company as a cohesive unit.